SKumar425/Task-Manager/README.md

 # Task Manager

-A simple personal project to manage tasks with features to add, edit, and delete tasks.
+A simple task management application that allows users to efficiently organize and track their tasks.
+Key features include the ability to add, edit, delete, and reorder tasks, as well as attach files to tasks for better organization.
+The app also integrates Firebase Authentication for secure user login and management.
+With an intuitive interface and responsive design, the app provides a seamless user experience across devices.
 ---

 ## Features